Timonwa/techroadmap/README.md

 ## Project Status

-Tech Roadmap is live with the first roadmap created ([Frontend Development Roadmap](https://techroadmap.netlify.app/html/careers/frontend.html)).
+Tech Roadmap is live and you can check out the list of available careers on our [Careers Page](https://techroadmap.xyz/careers).

-I am working on adding more quality roadmaps on other Tech Careers.
+More quality roadmaps will be added on other Tech Careers over time.
 Anticipate! 😁

-The project is currently built with HTML, CSS, and JavaScript.
-Soon all data will be removed from the html pages and placed into corresponding Json files to have cleaner html documents.
+The project is built with ReactJs and Styled-Components.

-Readmes will also be created for each roadmap so that one can also have copies of the resources on GitHub by forking the repository.

-It will also be migrated to the React Framework in the later future.

 [⬆ Back to Top](#table-of-content)

 ## Getting Started

 Getting started is easy.
-Our [website](https://techroadmap.netlify.app) is easy to navigate with simplicity but quality as part of our goals.
+Our [website](https://techroadmap.xyz) is easy to navigate with simplicity but quality as part of our goals.

 But if you would like to fork the repository instead either for personal learning or contributing to the project, then please follow the steps below: